 My motorcycle road trips generally follow the principle of “it’s not the destination, it’s the journey”.
 But I always have some goals, some specific objective: and I also usually over-plan.
 For 2019, my target was the Harley Davidson Museum in Milwaukee, WI.
 I wanted to ‘take my bike home’: back to where she was assembled, where all the work was done.

 I felt like this was something I wanted to do as my bike is reaching its ‘twilight years’ in my ownership: I’m starting to think it is time to upgrade to a newer model.
 And I also felt like seeing the Harley Davidson Museum would be pretty cool.
 With the destination in mind, the course was set.
-I plotted a route that touched on some roads and sites I’d seen before.
+I plotted a route that touched on some roads and sights I’d seen before.

 This initial plan was extended when my friend Chris told me his family was planning an automobile road trip to the coast at a roughly suitable time for a meet-up.
 I added that in to my route, and started scheduling things, booking hotels and the like.
 This is where my ‘over-planning’ comes in: I like to know where I’m going to sleep each night, and that prevents the kind of spontaneity some people would love.
 One day I’m going to have to try a different process: maybe next year 😉